 Big data and predictive analytics are really starting to drive the way companies market themselves to their audience.
 While most of the time they get it right it still isn’t fool proof and I’m certainly interested to see how far predictive analytics can go when looking at future trends.

 How do you think predictive analytics and marketing affects you?
 Where do you think it can go?
-I’d love to hear your thoughts in the comments below

 This blog was originally published on LinkedIn.
 To read the original article click here.